-Your role as the teacher is outlined in the following pages and includes planning and preparing the daily lessons, enthusiastically engaging in teaching the lessons, and praying over all aspects of your job.
+Your role as the teacher is outlined in the following pages and includes planning and preparing lessons, enthusiastically engaging in teaching the lessons, and praying over all aspects of your job.
 Read this guide carefully and prayerfully, using our suggestions combined with the ideas the Holy Spirit brings to your mind.

-So get ready!
+Get ready!
 Get set!
 Get excited!
 God is about to use you and your church to impact lives.